As More Users Complain About Poor Keyboard in Current MacBook Pro Lineup, Critics Say Apple Should Consider Recalling the Device - Slashdot

 No stuck keys, no increase in typing errors.
 Just love it all around.

 Now this isn't to say that people aren't having problems.
-I'm just adding my anecdote (and a few others who I know who have this same machine a
+I'm just adding my anecdote (and a few others who I know who have this same machine and love the keyboard) to the other anecdotes.

-Outsource it to Dell (Score:3)
+Outsource it to Dell (Score:2, Funny)

 Recently switched from Apple (Score:2)